Call Me Madam: Productions

 With a record advance sale of $2 million, the Broadway production opened on October 12 at the Imperial Theatre, where it ran for 644 performances and grossed more than $4 million.
 In addition to Merman and Nype, the cast included Paul Lukas, Pat Harrington, Sr., Galina Talva, Lilia Skala, Tommy Rall and Richard Eastham.
 Brooks Atkinson of The New York Times thought it offered one of Berlin's "most enchanting scores: fresh, light, and beguiling, and fitted to lyrics that fall out of it with grace and humor", and the New York Post called Merman "indescribably soul-satisfying", "a comedienne of rare skill", and "one of the joys of the world."
 She remained with the show for the entire run and appeared in the limited four-week engagement staged to celebrate the reopening of the National Theatre in Washington, D.C.

-Apart from playing Rose in the first national tour of Gypsy, the role of Sally Adams in Call Me Madam would be the only stage role which Ethel Merman would reprise after originating it on Broadway.
-In July 1965 Merman would headline a revival by the Valley Music Theater in which Richard Eastham and Russell Nype also reprised their Broadway roles.
-The production played an encore engagement—without Nype—in Houston that October.
+Apart from playing Rose in the first national tour of Gypsy, the role of Sally Adams in Call Me Madam was the only stage role that Merman reprised after originating on Broadway.
+In July 1965, Merman headlined a revival by the Valley Music Theater in which Richard Eastham and Russell Nype also reprised their Broadway roles.
+The production played an encore engagement, without Nype, in Houston that October.
 Merman, Eastham and Nype again reprised their Broadway roles for a 1967 summer stock tour of Call Me Madam.

-The national tour of Call Me Madam was headlined by Elaine Stritch; Merman's understudy during the show's Broadway run, Stritch had never had occasion to perform as Sally Adams at the Imperial, her debut in the role being at a matinee performance during the show's May 1952 Washington D.C. engagement.
-Subsequent to engagements at the Nixon Theater in Pittsburgh and the Hanna Theatre in Cleveland—with respective openings on June 2 and 9, 1952—the Call Me Madam national tour opened at the Philharmonic Auditorium June 23, 1952, with further engagements in nine other cities—including Chicago and Detroit—the finale being an engagement at the Iroquois Park Amphitheater in Louisville in August 1953.
-Throughout most of the tour Stritch's leading man was Kent Smith, as Cosmo Constantine, although Dick Smart would take over the role before the tour's end.
-The cast of the national tour also included Pat Harrington, Sr. and Jay Velie reprising their Broadway roles.
-Stritch would reprise the role of Sally Adams in two regional theatrical productions, headlining Call Me Madam for St. Louis Municipal Opera Theatre in 1954—with Russell Nype reprising his Broadway role—and for the Valley Forge Music Fair in 1956.
+The national tour of Call Me Madam was headlined by Elaine Stritch.
+Merman's understudy during the show's Broadway run, Stritch had never performed as Sally Adams at the Imperial, her debut in the role occurring at a matinee performance during the show's May 1952 Washington D.C. engagement.
+Subsequent to engagements at the Nixon Theater in Pittsburgh and the Hanna Theatre in Cleveland, with respective openings on June 2 and 9, 1952, the national tour opened at the Philharmonic Auditorium on June 23, 1952, with further engagements in nine other cities, including Chicago and Detroit, the finale an engagement at the Iroquois Park Amphitheater in Louisville in August 1953.
+Throughout most of the tour, Stritch's leading man was Kent Smith as Cosmo Constantine, although Dick Smart took the role before the tour's end.
+The cast of the national tour also included Pat Harrington Sr. and Jay Velie reprising their Broadway roles.
+Stritch reprised the role of Sally Adams in two regional theatrical productions, headlining at the St. Louis Municipal Opera Theatre in 1954, with Nype reprising his Broadway role, and for the Valley Forge Music Fair in 1956.